fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-2-6.md

 You can opt-out by setting `--strictFunctionTypes false` on your command line or in your tsconfig.json.

 Under [`strictFunctionTypes` ↗](https://www.typescriptlang.org/tsconfig.html#strictFunctionTypes) function type parameter positions are checked *contravariantly* instead of *bivariantly*.
-For some background on what variance means for function types check out [What are covariance and contravariance?](https://www.stephanboyer.com/post/132/what-are-covariance-and-contravariance).
+For some background on what variance means for function types check out [What are covariance and contravariance? ↗](https://www.stephanboyer.com/post/132/what-are-covariance-and-contravariance).

 The stricter checking applies to all function types, *except* those originating in method or constructor declarations.
 Methods are excluded specifically to ensure generic classes and interfaces (such as `Array<T>`) continue to mostly relate covariantly.